dolunayozbilgin/Dolunay-Ozbilgin/README.md

 ## Final Conclusion

-The results show that there is strong evidence that chess playing significantly improves cognitive performance across Reaction Time, Digit Span, Stroop, and Verbal Memory based on Paired t-tests.
-Additionally, linear regression analysis suggests that chess playing significantly predicts improvements in Digit Span scores.
-However, for other domains, chess playing was not found to be a strong independent predictor.
+The results show that chess playing clearly helps improve cognitive performance in Reaction Time, Digit Span, Stroop, and Verbal Memory, based on paired t-tests.
+Linear regression also shows that chess playing has a significant positive effect on Digit Span scores.
+However, for the other tests, chess playing was not found to be a strong, independent factor for 30 days period.

-In summary, while chess appears to offer an immediate enhancement to various cognitive skills on the day it is played, when considering a broader timeline of 30 days, chess playing only leads to a measurable and significant improvement in working memory (Digit Span Test).
-This suggests that chess may have short-term cognitive activation benefits across multiple domains, but its sustained long-term impact might be more specific and limited to certain cognitive abilities such as memory retention.
+In short, chess seems to boost different cognitive skills on the same day it is played.
+But when we look over a longer period of 30 days, the only clear long-term improvement is seen in working memory (Digit Span Test).
+This suggests that chess may provide short-term mental benefits across many skills, but its longer-term effects can not be understand by this limited dataset.

+Also, test scores on days without chess were generally lower than the "after" scores on chess-playing days.
+This supports the idea that chess playing helps with short-term cognitive improvement.

-It is important to note that if a longer-term dataset (such as six months or one year) were available, the hypothesis might have evolved differently.
-Scientific research has already demonstrated that chess positively impacts cognitive functions over the long term.
-However, under the current experimental conditions and limited observation period, the results are confined to these immediate and specific findings.
+It is important to note that if we had a longer dataset (for example, over six months or a year), we might have different results than we had.
+Past scientific studies already show that chess has positive long-term effects on thinking skills.
+However, with the current short-term data, we can only prove the instant impact on cognitive skills.